 While I can't say for sure what your chances of a bad experience are, negative outcomes are generally very rare.
 Considering that your upcoming treatment session is going to be your fifth, I think the chances of an allergic reaction or negative outcome are probably extremely low.

-Sculptra is an FDA approved dermal filler for replacing volume-loss in the face due to facial fat loss.
+Sculptra is an FDA-approved dermal filler for restoring volume to the face following the loss of facial fat.
 It's an excellent product and can produce long-lasting, extremely natural looking results.

 Unlike traditional hyaluronic acid dermal fillers, Sculptra's mechanism of action is to stimulate your body's own collagen production.
 While Sculptra is an excellent filler and can produce extremely natural-looking results, it does carry some of its own potential issues.

 Like other fillers, it's common to experience some redness and bruising following Sculptra injections.
-But unlike other fillers, Sculptra injections can lead to the formation of small bumps or “nodules”.
-These bumps are the result of too much natural collagen being produced in specific areas.
-Nodules are very rare, but in the event they do appear after your treatment, keep in mind that they typically fade away on their own over time.
+But unlike other fillers, Sculptra injections can lead to the formation of small bumps or nodules.
+These bumps are the result of too much natural collagen production in specific areas.
+Nodules are very rare but, in the event they do appear after your treatment, keep in mind that they typically fade on their own over time.
 It's also possible to remove these nodules with a needle.